ohsu-qin/qiprofile/doc/source/development.rst

 .. rubric:: Footnotes

 .. [#xtk_fork]
   :Note: XTK_ is not packaged for Bower_ or npm_.
-The `XTK Bower Fork`_ remedies this omission.The qiprofile ``bower.json`` definition file specifies this GitHub fork.
+The `XTK Bower Fork`_
+  remedies this omission.The qiprofile ``bower.json`` definition file specifies this GitHub fork.
 The ``edge`` XTK version is used, following the recommendation on the _XTK home page.

+.. [#midway]
+   The ngMidwayTester_ purports to offer a testing solution intermediate to unit and end-to-end testing.
+However, this package was evalutated and found to be faulty and poorly documented, supported and maintained.

 ..
 Targets: